What Is an Internet Hosting Service?

 Managed hosting services are usually more expensive than others because you get a high level of support from the hosting provider.
 If you have a problem with the service, you can usually contact the provider and they will aid you in resolving the problem.
 Our free website hosting, premium shared hosting, and semi-dedicated server hosting plans are good examples of managed hosting services.

 With a self-managed hosting service, on the other hand, you have more hands-on control.
 In most cases, the hosting provider will provide you with a server that has a minimal number of pre-installed applications and has a good Internet connection.
 It is essentially a blank slate where you are free to run any server software that you require.
 This type of hosting necessitates a higher level of technical knowledge since you will be responsible for the setup and maintenance of the server.
-The hosting provider will intervene only if there are issues with the hardware, power supply, or the broadband connection.
+The hosting provider will intervene only if there are issues with the hardware, power supply, or broadband connection.
 VPS hosting is a good example of a self-managed service.

 Lastly, we will look at what makes unmanaged hosting services unique.
 These are services where you receive no support from the hosting provider.
-In fact, running a server on your home computer also classifies as an unmanaged hosting service.
+In fact, running a server on your home computer is also classified as an unmanaged hosting service.
 With these types of services, you usually have full control over the hardware and software of the server and you can fully customize it for your needs.
 As you might imagine, this type of hosting also requires more technical knowledge than all other management types.

 How Is My Internet Hosting Service Bill Calculated?